openconfig/gnmitest/cmd/gnmitest_demo/docker/README.md

 To run the gNMI test service simply execute `run.sh` on a system running the Docker daemon.
 By default:

- * `gnmitest_service` is configured to run at tcp/55555 port.
+ * `gnmitest_demo` is configured to run at tcp/55555 port.
 It can be connected using the `gnmitest_cli` command-line tool with the address `localhost:55555`.